perwin/pyimfit/docs/pyimfit_emcee.rst

     image_faintstar = fits.getdata(imageFile)

-Create a ModelDescription instance based on an imfit configuration file (which specifyies a single elliptical Gaussian model):
+Create a ModelDescription instance based on an imfit configuration file (which specifies a single elliptical Gaussian model):

 .. code:: python